 After necessary education and a childhood in Warren, Maine; Chase Devineaux entered the U.S. Marine Corps and eventually took Officer Training.
 Despite gaining the rank of Marine Captain, he has never served in a war.

-In 1996, he entered ACME Academy and took the Detective Exam, primarily working in 'Missing Persons'.
-Sometime between 1998 and 1999, Chase was partnered with Carmen Sandiego on several international cases.
+At the age of 22, he entered ACME Academy and took the Detective Exam, primarily working in 'Missing Persons'.
+Sometime between the ages of 22 and 23, Chase was partnered with Carmen Sandiego on several international cases.
 The partnership was accepted, but was never considered official until after cases ended.
-By winter of 1998, the former Marine began working in Covert Operations for the Special Division of ACME.
+By winter of the same year, the former Marine began working in Covert Operations for the Special Division of ACME.

-He took time off to pursue a master's degree in Political Science at Yale in 2003, among other things.
+He took time off to pursue a master's degree in Political Science at Yale at the age of 26, among other things.

-Between 2005 and 2006, Chase Devineaux instructed ACME Agents at the Academy.
-He officially resigned from the position in 2006 where he aimed to pursue a more serious relationship with his then live-in girlfriend.
+Returning, Chase Devineaux instructed ACME Agents at the Academy.
+He officially resigned from the position a few years later where he aimed to pursue a more serious relationship with his then live-in girlfriend.
 Consequently, the relationship failed and Devineaux spent the next two years working on private contracts.
 During this time, he pursued training in Israel where he received a brown belt in Krav Maga.

-Some time in 2008, Chase returned to ACME and accepted a new title.
-He is currently head of Special Operations and is ACME's Director of Operations.
+Some time later, Chase returned to ACME and accepted a new title as head of Special Operations.
+After an incident regarding the disappearance of ACME Tower I from San Francisco, he is now the organization's Director of Operations.

 According to most, Chase has an outwardly light personality despite being known for his silence.

 He's a competent and eloquent communicator, but stalls out on anything remotely intimate because he believes them to be unproductive.

 Chase processes his surroundings quickly; he picks out patterns and gauges exits -- this is practically a hobby.
 Some consider his thorough nature a close resemblance to paranoia.